G-N-s-Studio/cfx_gn_paletobay_mapdata/README.md

 I've got trees, buildings and collisions on other mods, from other creators?

 1. You probably have duplicate files in several resources.
-Compare files between cfx_gn_sandy_mapdata and other resources to find out which files are in conflict.
+Compare files between cfx_gn_paletobay_mapdata and other resources to find out which files are in conflict.

     # Tips :
     Our friend Prompt has created a tool to make this task easier: